DS-X1/Unciv-Updater/README.md

 Extract the zip file into the directory/folder where Unciv is installed.
 If the folder where Unciv is installed is called "Unciv-Windows64", then drop the two exe files there.

-Run the updater, it should download the 64-bit zip of the latest Unciv release at https://github.com/yairm210/Unciv.
+Run the updater, it should download the 64-bit/32-bit zip (depending on which version you downloaded) of the latest Unciv release at https://github.com/yairm210/Unciv.

 After you have recieved the prompt stating the download has finished, run the Unciv_Extractor.exe program.
 It will extract the contents of the zip to a new folder called "Unciv".